endigma/holden/docs/_index.md

 ## update from source control

-If you want to host your documentation elsewhere, try integrating [fennec](https://github.com/endigma/fennec) into your workflow, it can accept POST requests from git services and trigger a script to update your production docs.
+if you want to host your documentation elsewhere, try integrating [fennec](https://github.com/endigma/fennec) into your workflow, it can accept POST requests from git services and trigger a script to update your production docs.

 ## custom system pages